maduhu/ilp-service/README.md

 The IPR includes a fixed destination amount.
 The sender will get a quote from one or more connectors to determine the cost of delivering the specified amount to the receiver.

-If receiving DFSPs wish to implement additional fees, those can be included in the Application Layer protocol communication and deducted from the end recipient's account after transfers are executed.
+If receiving DFSPs want to implement additional fees, those can be included in the Application Layer protocol communication and deducted from the end recipient's account after transfers are executed.

-If sending DFSPs wish to implement additional fees, those can be added to the chosen source amount or the source amount determined by quoting an IPR.
+If sending DFSPs want to implement additional fees, those can be added to the chosen source amount or the source amount determined by quoting an IPR.
 The fee amount can be deducted from the sender's account when the outgoing transfer is executed.